Choosing the right gas engineer

 I've been installing 200 boilers a year for more than 20 years so I can safely say I know what I'm doing when it comes to boiler installations.
 I've also been accredited by different manufactuers, so people can know I have the experience to do their kind of job.
 Some people will focus more on inspections or repair work, so you can find the right person you need.

-Be wary of a tradesman who only gives you a quote over the phone - it’s unlikely they’ll be able to be accurate without seeing the situation in person.
+Be wary of a tradesperson who only gives you a quote over the phone - it’s unlikely they’ll be able to be accurate without seeing the situation in person.

 I do a lot of quoting, often at weekends because I'll be booked up doing installations in the week.
 It's important to go out and quote because you have to see the job to know what it is you're dealing with.
 Just hearing a description of the job might not cover it because the homeowner doesn't have all the information.

-Never hire a tradesman who demands the full cost of the job upfront
+Never hire a tradesperson who demands the full cost of the job upfront

-William Eastman of One Shot Plumbers has only been a MyBuilder member since 2015 - but he’s already won well over 200 jobs and has an excellent feedback rating.
+William Eastman of East Plumbing and Heating has been a MyBuilder member since 2015 - and he’s won well over 200 jobs and has a great feedback.
 He explains that a homeowner should never choose a gas engineer who demands full payment upfront.

 I find a lot of people actually try to pay me before I’ve done the job!
 Never, ever do that - always wait until the job is finished and you know you’re happy with the work.